McAdoow History, Family Crest & Coats of Arms

 The surname McAdoow was first found in Lancashire where Nicholas le Cumbecliue was first listed in the Assize Rolls of Lancashire in 1246.
 The name traces back to Cundcliff, now known as Cunliffe Hill, in the township of Billington, near Blackburn in Lancashire.
 The Hundredorum Rolls of 1273 - 1276 list Robert de Cundeclif in Yorkshire.
 A few years later Adam de Cunliffe was listed in Yorkshire 1317-1318.
 The Register of Freemen of the City of York in 1411 lists Thomas Cunclyff.

-Important Dates for the McAdoow family
+Early History of the McAdoow family

 This web page shows only a small excerpt of our McAdoow research.
 Another 284 words (20 lines of text) covering the years 1611, 1750, 1790, 1820 and 1871 are included under the topic Early McAdoow History in all our PDF Extended History products and printed products wherever possible.